-I am reviewing the gear taken on my 312km (194m) Wainwright’s Remote Lakeland walk and wild-camping trip.
+This is my Wainwright’s Remote Lakeland walk gear review.
+I will look at all the gear taken on my 312km (194m) walk and wild-camping trip.
 It was April 2021 and the weather was fantastic, with sunshine, light winds and no rain.
 During the 10-day walk, the temperatures were -3 to 6C over night and up to 17C during the day.

 Granite Gear Blaze 60: I set off with over 18kg in the pack and it was still pretty comfortable.
 Its got plenty of pockets for storage and I was able to organize my gear well.
 There was plenty of room for the 12-days food and as it decreased, I was able to pull the compression straps in to reduce the packs volume.
+It is a very comfortable and well made, tough pack for it’s light weight.
 I was very pleased with the pack and glad I’d taken it on this trip.

-Inov-8 Roclite Pro G 400 GTX boots: Great boots that were perfect for the walk.
-Amazing grip, light weight and comfortable.
+The Inov-8 Roclite Pro G 400 GTX boots are great boots that were perfect for the walk.
+Amazing grip, light weight and very comfortable.
 They definitely helped me achieve the walk in such a quick time.
 If I had been wearing more traditional and heavier walking boots, I really doubt that I could have walked it so fast.
 I’ve written a detailed review of the Inov-8 Roclite Pro G 400 GTX boots here.

 ToeToe liner socks: This was the first time that I’ve used toe socks and am extremely impressed.
 I didn’t get any blisters at all, which is something that I usually suffer from.
 I’m a total convert and will wear them again.
 ToeToe liner socks – Amazon